Azure/AzureStack-QuickStart-Templates/101-vm-linux-apply-extension-customscript/README.md

 # Deploy Custom Script to an existing Linux VM

-This template deploys the Custom Script Extension to an existing Linux VM in the Azure Stack POC environment.
+This template deploys the Custom Script Extension to an existing Linux VM in an Azure Stack environment.